Mikuriyama Kofun group

-Mikuriyama Kofun group (御厨古墳群, Mikuriyama Kofun gun) is group of kofun burial mounds located inbetween the Shingai and Kamata neighborhoods of the city of Iwata, Shizuoka in the Tōkai region of Japan.
+Mikuriyama Kofun group (御厨古墳群, Mikuriyama Kofun gun) is group of kofun burial mounds located in between the Shingai and Kamata neighborhoods of the city of Iwata, Shizuoka in the Tōkai region of Japan.
 The site was designated a National Historic Site of Japan in 2001.

 Overview

 The site consists of five large burial mounds, located in the southeastern part of the Iwatahara Plateau on the eastern bank of the Tenryū River, which are part of a large cluster of more than 500 kofun, most of which have now been destroyed by urban encroachment and the construction of the Tōkaidō Main Line railway tracks, which cuts through the site.

 The Shorinzan Kofun (松林山古墳), with a total length of 107 meters, is the largest of the group.
 It is a zenpō-kōen-fun (前方後円墳), which is shaped like a keyhole, having one square end and one circular end, when viewed from above.
 It is located south of the railroad tracks and on the north side of Shimmei Junior High School.
 It has a 66.5 meter diameter posterior circular portion with a height of ten meters.
 An excavation was conducted in 1931, at which time a long stone burial chamber was discovered with a large number of grave goods, including one triangular-rimmed bronze mirror, one bronze mirror depicting four animals, two bronze mirrors depicting flowers, magatama, tubular beads, weapons (straight swords, iron and bronze spears, daggers) and agricultural tools (axes, sickles, saws), and Sue ware pottery were discovered.
 The mound was covered in fukiishi and the remains of many haniwa were found.
 From the artifacts, the tumulus is estimate to date from the second half of the 4th century.